nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  | `view o` | Show all overdue task.
 [done](#marking-a-task-as-completed) | `done INDEX|NAME`| Mark a task as completed.
 [find](#finding-for-tasks) | `find [KEYWORDS..]`| Search for tasks with details associating with the keywords.
- | `find \yYYYY`| Search for tasks starts or ends on a particular year that matches the input.
+ | `find \yYYYY`| Search for tasks belonging to a particular year, both start and end.
- | `find \mMM`| Search for tasks starts or ends on a particular month that matches the input.
+ | `find \mMM`| Search for tasks belonging to a particular month, both start and end.
- | `find\hHHMM`| Search for task whoose starts time or end time matches the input.
+ | `find\hHHMM`| Search for tasks belonging to a particular time, both start and end.
 [clear](#clearing-of-completed-tasks) | `clear` | Clear all completed tasks.
 [toggle](#toggle-google-calender) | `toggle` | Toggle Google Calender.
 [undo](#undo-most-recent-command) | `undo` | Undo the most recent command.